 Although there are ways to try out Adobe Photoshop for free, long-term use can get expensive.
-Photoshop alone costs $240 per year (if you let them bill you annually) and Illustrator is just as expensive.
+Photoshop alone costs nearly $240 per year (if you let them bill you annually) and Illustrator is just as expensive.
 But Adobe’s popular titles aren’t your only options.
 The following solutions are highly competitive with Illustrator and Photoshop, but don’t break the bank.
-In fact, take a look at our top pick: Inkscape.
+Take a look at our top pick: Inkscape.
 Inkscape contains a wide variety of professional-level editing tools, and plenty of guidance on how to use them, including video tutorials and written manuals.

 And if Inkscape doesn’t quite fit your digital illustration needs, be sure to check out our other favorite free drawing software options below.

 - Best drawing apps for the iPad Pro

 Inkscape is likely the more widely used vector-based drawing software since its introduction in 2003.
 Seventeen years later, it’s still a great free professional-grade alternative to Adobe Illustrator.
 It’s backed by an international community who can get you started, and will help with any problems you may encounter with the open-source software.

 Just like Illustrator, Inkscape has everything a digital artist needs to create near-photo quality illustrations.
 Your basic toolset includes creating straight lines, freehand lines, shapes, 3D boxes, Bezier curves, spirals, and so much more.
 You can add layers, color fills, and even effects to your drawing such as blurs, bevels, shadows, textures, glows, and so on.

 There are plenty of text and video-based tutorials out there, and you also have access to manuals and quick references, including information about keyboard shortcuts and command line instructions.
 All that—and with no monthly fee required.